AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 ### Listen for chat group events

-To monitor the chat group events, you can listen for the callbacks in the `AgoraChatGroupManagerDelegate` class and add app logics accordingly.
-If you want to stop listening for the callbacks, make sure that you remove the listener to prevent memory leakage.
+To monitor the chat group events, users can listen for the callbacks in the `AgoraChatGroupManagerDelegate` class and add app logics accordingly.
+If a user wants to stop listening for the callbacks, make sure that the user removes the listener to prevent memory leakage.

 ```objective-c
 - (void)viewDidLoad